StPR: Spatiotemporal Preservation and Routing for Exemplar-Free Video Class-Incremental Learning: Related Work

 \subsection{Video Class-Incremental Learning}

 Action recognition has been widely explored with 2D CNNs using temporal aggregation~\cite{lin2019tsm, wang2016temporal} and 3D CNNs for joint spatiotemporal modeling~\cite{carreira2017quo, tran2015learning}.
 More recent work focuses on improving temporal sensitivity and efficiency~\cite{feichtenhofer2020x3d, fan2020rubiksnet}.
 However, these models are trained in static setups and do not address continual adaptation or forgetting.
 To address these challenges, Video Class-Incremental Learning (VCIL) extends conventional Class-Incremental Learning (CIL) to spatiotemporal data, introducing additional challenges such as managing temporal variations across tasks.
 Several recent methods, including TCD \cite{park2021class}, FrameMaker \cite{pei2022learning}, and HCE \cite{liang2024hypercorrelation}, address this setting by storing videos or compressed exemplars.
 However, these strategies raise concerns related to memory efficiency and data privacy.
 While SMILE \cite{alssum2023just} effectively extracts image features from individual frames, it does not explicitly capture temporal information, which may limit its ability to leverage the distinctive decision cues present in video data.
-Exemplar-free methods such as STSP \cite{cheng2024stsp} mitigate forgetting via orthogonal subspace projections, but they largely adapt image-domain strategies to video tasks without fully exploiting spatiotemporal structures.
-In contrast, our approach explicitly decouples and models the spatiotemporal structure of videos.
-We propose a unified VCIL framework that (i) preserves spatial semantic consistency through Frame-Shared Semantics Distillation (FSSD), enhancing knowledge retention without requiring exemplars, and (ii) leverages temporal dynamics for expert routing via Temporal Decomposition-based Mixture-of-Experts (TD-MoE).
+Exemplar-free methods such as STSP \cite{cheng2024stsp} mitigate forgetting via orthogonal subspace projections, but they mainly adapt image-domain strategies to video tasks.
+In contrast, our approach decouples and models the spatiotemporal structure of videos, proposing a unified VCIL framework that preserves spatial consistency via Frame-Shared Semantics Distillation (FSSD) for knowledge retention without exemplars, while leveraging temporal dynamics for expert routing through Temporal Decomposition-based Mixture-of-Experts (TD-MoE).